-A learning platform is a great investment and an important part of driving growth and development for your organisation.
+A learning platform, especially a microlearning platform is a great investment and an important part of driving growth and development for your organisation.
 But as hard as it is to hear, it won’t deliver L&D outcomes on its own.

 Research shows that engagement is what helps people learn and retain more.
 And at Video Arts, we’ve found it’s the number one driver of learning outcomes within any organisation we’ve worked with over the last four+ decades.

 However, we’ve also found that improving learner engagement is even more helpful right now, when more people are learning from home, isolated from their teams (or just about any social interaction at all).

 So, to get more out of your learning platform, that’s what you’ll want to focus on.
 Here’s what we’ve seen have the greatest impact with the companies we’ve worked with.
 Check out some of our video case studies here if you want to dig into the details.